Discovery Core Experience: I&S Course

 What Will I Study?

 For independent study, you will choose your own topic in an area where you have genuine interest.
 Incorporate your own passion for societal change into academic and career planning, reflective writings, your final executive summary, and presentations for our class Leadership Forum.
-This is an opportunity to champion a leadership concept and show us why it matters, and to develop your own skills in leadership communications.
+This is an opportunity to be a champion for change and show us why it matters, and to develop your own skills in leadership communications.

 Selected Projects & Activities

 Along with independent study of an influential leader, students will participate in free-writes, journaling, group presentations, and class discussions.
-Students will produce an “about me" or “how to” or “day in the life of” video for your future self and to share with classmates at our final FilmFest.
+Students will produce an“about me" or “how to” or “day in the life” video for your future self and to share with classmates at our final FilmFest.

 School of Business

-Originally from the East Coast, Shaw earned an MFA in Creative Writing & Poetics at UWB.
-She also serves on the Advisory Board for the UWB School of Interdisciplinary Arts and Sciences (IAS), Washington State Parks Foundation Board (WSPF), and Dartmouth College alumni organizations.
+Street firms and Northwest nonprofits.
+She earned an MFA in Creative Writing and Poetics at UWB.
+She serves on the Advisory Board for the UWB School of Interdisciplinary Arts and Sciences (IAS), Washington State Parks Foundation Board (WSPF), and Dartmouth College alumni organizations.
 She also enjoys her roles as Faculty Advisor for the UWB MBA Association and the UWB Women in Business club.